-An art gallery assistant needs to be highly organized with great interpersonal skills, and able to multitask on both short and long-term projects.
+An art gallery assistant needs to be highly organized with great interpersonal skills, and must be able to multitask on both short- and long-term projects.
 A gallery assistant needs to be an excellent communicator, being able to talk to a wide range of people without being flustered or intimidated.

 A gallery assistant needs to be savvy with social media and proficient with commonly used computer programs.
 Being able to work independently and to take the initiative with projects is also key.

 The duties of an art gallery assistant include administrative tasks such as answering phones and taking messages, emailing, maintaining the gallery’s mailing list, providing professional service to the collectors, artists, and visitors, plus keeping the front desk and gallery spaces tidy.

 Many aspiring artists will work in an art gallery to gain experience in the art world and to learn more about the business of selling art.
 Some gallery assistants will work for leading galleries, and after several years will open up their own galleries.